Do I need home insurance if I live in a council house?

 Key takeaways

-You do not need buildings insurance; the council is responsible for the property's structure
+You do not need buildings insurance if you live in a council house, as the council is responsible for the property's structure

 You are responsible for your own belongings, and can take out contents insurance to protect them from theft, loss, or accidental damage